Note: This modern bridge is not historic. This page is provided for reasons of comparison and continuity of downtown Chicago listings only.

 This bridge was built in 1982.
-HistoricBridges.org has a strict policy to not include any bridge newer than 1970, however a rare exception was made with two bridges in the downtown Loop area of Chicago so that those planning a tour of the Loop bridges can get information on all Loop bridges from HistoricBridges.org and also not be confused by gaps in the tour.
+HistoricBridges.org has a policy to not include any bridge newer than 1970, however exceptions were made with two bridges in the downtown Loop area of Chicago so that those planning a tour of the Loop bridges can get information on all Loop bridges from HistoricBridges.org and also not be confused by gaps in the tour.

 Including this non-historic bridge on HistoricBridges.org is also an opportunity to make a comparison to the historic bridges.
 There is a stark difference between even the younger 1960s bascule bridges in Chicago and this non-historic bridge.
 The extremely simplistic superstructure of the bridge as well as a lack of adornment on bridgetender buildings makes the modern bridges rather plain and non-descript compared to the intricate beauty of the historic bascule bridges in Chicago.
 This is a trend seen in all bridges nationwide.
 Beauty and aesthetics are rarely given genuine attention in modern bridge construction.
 This is why the preservation of historic bridges is essential, since beyond the heritage value of the bridges, historic bridges are so much more beautiful.
 That said, in comparison to other bridges built in the 1980s, this bridge does have a better than average appearance as compared to other bridges such as the Randolph Street Bridge.